mickeybeurskens/mickeybeurskens/README.md

 # Hello!
-I'm Mickey Beurskens, a developer, entrepreneur and AI research engineer.
+I'm Mickey Beurskens, a developer, entrepreneur and AI engineer.

 I've worked as an Artificial Intelligence Engineer and a Robotics Engineer.
 Now I mainly design and prototype data and AI applications for customers throught my own company [Forge Fire AI Engineering](https://forgefire.dev):fire:.